scrib-, script-, -scribe, -scription, -scriptive

 2. To mark out or lay down the limits of; to enclose within limits, limit, bound, confine (usually figuratively); especially, to confine within narrow limits, to restrict the free or extended action of, to hem in, to restrain, to abridge.

 2. Enclosed or encompassed.

-2. An inscription around a coin, medal, etc.
+2. An engraving or lettering around a coin, medal, etc.

 2. Showing or determining a boundary.